-A practitioner is not required to be a meaningful user of a certified EHR technology, but is required to use "CCM certified technology" (i.e., for 2017, an EHR that satisfies the 2014 edition of the certification criteria for the EHR Incentive Programs) to meet the following core technology capabilities:
+A practitioner is not required to be a meaningful user of a certified EHR technology, but is required to use "CCM certified technology" to meet the following core technology capabilities:

-- Structured recording of demographics, problems, medications, and medication allergies, all consistent with 45 CFR 170.314(a)(3)-(7) - Creation of summary care record consistent with 45 CFR 170.314(e)(2)
+- 1. Structured recording of demographics, problems, medications, and medication allergies, all consistent with 45 CFR 170.314(a) (3)-(7) - 2.
+Creation of summary care record consistent with 45 CFR 170.314(e)(2)